hasininjato/generator-oapi-sequelize/sequelize2openapi/README.md

     /**
      * @swag
      * description: Profile bio
+     * example: Biography of the user
      * methods: list, item, put, post
      */
     bio: DataTypes.TEXT
 });
 ```

-where `description` is the description of the field and `methods` is the group where the fields will be used in your api
-endpoints.
+#### Options

+- `description`: Descriptioin of your field
+- `example`: Example value
+- `methods`: To group fields to be used later on request payload or responses.
+  - Typically corresponds to CRUD operations (get [divided into `list` and `item`], post,put) or custom methods
+  - Other possible values depend on your API implementation

 ### Usage with relationships